rcbops/RPC-Heat-HDP/README.md

 This template uses [hadoop salt-formulas](https://github.com/rcbops/hadoop-formula) to configure the servers.
 It deploys a salt-master, and a number of salt-minions.
 One minion will be the Hadoop master node.
-Rest of the minion will be Hadoop data nodes.
+Rest of the minions will be Hadoop data nodes.
 The number of data nodes can be specified during the stack creation.

 For access to nodes in the Hadoop cluster, a floating ip will be assigned to the